How to Calculate Capex?

 ABC Ltd. had the following balances in relation to the Property, plant, and equipment in the financial statements.

-Using the above information, the amount of capital expenditures made by the company during the year can be calculated as under:
+By using the above information, the amount of capital expenditures made by the company during the year can be calculated as under:

 In the financial statement of Larsen and Turbo Limited, for the year ended March 31, 2018, the statement of financial position has the following information about the amount of capital expenditure made by the Company.